-Accordingly, the disclosure in respect of the amounts payable to such Enterprises as at March 31, 2023 has been made in the Financial Statements based on information received and available with the Company.
-Further in view of the Management, the impact of interest, if any, interest from any Supplier as at the Balance Sheet date.
+Accordingly, the disclosure in respect of the amounts payable to such Enterprises as at March 31, 2024 has been made in the Financial Statements based on information received and available with the Company.
+Further in view of the Management, the impact of interest, if any, that may be payable in accordance with the provisions of the Act is not expected to be material.
+The Company has not received any claim for interest from any Supplier as at the Balance Sheet date.